kubernetes/enhancements/keps/sig-scheduling/6080-dra-derived-attributes/README.md

 #### Beta
 - Gather feedback from DRA driver maintainers (SIG Node / SIG Network).
 - Any additional e2e tests implemented and running in Testgrid canaries.
-- Verify scheduler performance and latency overhead with large device counts.
+- Verify scheduler performance and latency overhead with large device counts using the `scheduler_perf` test cases.

 #### GA
 - Proven adoption in deployment manifests and user documentation for real-world DRA drivers (e.g., dra-driver-cpu,